Caesura: Middle English

 (and was aware of a woman / worthily clothed.)

 South and Southeast Asia

-In the Brahmic scripts of South and Southeast Asia (e.g. Devanagari), a punctuation mark called the danda is used to mark subdivisions in text, with single and double variants variously marking phrases, sentences, semi-verses, verses, or larger sections.
+In the Brahmic scripts of South and Southeast Asia (e.g. Devanagari), a punctuation mark called the danda is used to mark subdivisions in text, with single and double variants variously marking phrases, sentences, semiverses, verses, or larger sections.

 An example of the use of danda as caesurae in Indian poetry is in the "dohas" or couplet poems of Sant Kabir Das, a 15th-century poet who was central to the Bhakti movement in Hinduism.
 Kabir employs the danda to mark semi-verse and verse, as in the following couplet: